SSC CGL 2025 Exam Preparation Tips - Check Preparation Strategy, Tricks, Study Plan, Time Table, Best Books

 • Use the last few days to review any often discussed and high-frequency material, like idioms and phrases.
 You will gain valuable exam time by doing this.

 • You will be in the ideal state of mind to solve problems faster and better if your mind is active and fresh.
-Avoid studying excessively in the days preceding up to your exam to achieve this.
+Avoid studying excessively in the days preceding your exam to achieve this.
 Sleep for at least 8 hours the night before your test.
-People frequently underestimate the benefit that a new perspective may offer.
+People frequently underestimate the benefits that a new perspective may offer.

 SSC CGL Preparation Tips for Tier 3 (Descriptive) Exam